SIGPLAN/SIGPLAN.github.io/Conferences/POPL/Principles.md

 * The group consisting of the PC plus the General and PC chairs should have no more than 10% of its members from any single institution (NOTE:  Currently, the SIGPLAN policy is no more than two members from the same institution; however, the EC is contemplating a change that would allow the number to be relative (to PC size), rather than fixed.), except in cases where the PC chair makes a compelling case to the SC and EC that there is a reason to deviate (e.g., to ensure an adequate coverage of expertise).
 The definition of "institution" for multi-department or multi-site entities has been the topic of much debate, and it seems that no satisfactory simple definition is possible.
 When in doubt, we will use the broadest reasonable definition for which conflicts can reasonably be said to exist.
 For example, we consider Microsoft Research Redmond and Microsoft Research Bangalore to be part of the same institution because publishing success at the former boosts the reputation of the latter, and vice versa.

-* PC members should not serve on the PC more often than every four years (NOTE:  For this provision, we do not consider the PC chair to be a "PC member"; indeed, the PC chair is often a recent PC member.).
+* PC members should not serve on the PC more often than every three years (NOTE:  For this provision, we do not consider the PC chair to be a "PC member"; indeed, the PC chair is often a recent PC member.).

 * The PC should aim to achieve a roughly uniform distribution of seniority (from junior to senior).